Back to home

 Andorra Seasonal Workers Expose Widespread Labor Abuses in Winter Tourism

-Temporary workers from Latin America are breaking silence on social media about verbal aggression, unpaid overtime, and a culture of fear in.
+Temporary staff from Latin America report verbal aggression, unpaid overtime, and a culture of fear on social media, urging government action amid institutional inaction and exploitation by supervisors.

 Key Points